Purity of branch and critical locus: Differentially complete intersections

 \section{Differentially complete intersections}

 Ferrand and Vasconcelos \cites{ferrand:suite,vasconcelos:normality} have shown that if $X/k$ is a reduced scheme locally of finite type and generically smooth (i.e. the residue fields at all maximal points are separable over $k$), then $X/k$ is a locally complete intersection if and only if the projective dimension $\pdo \Omega_{X/k,x}\leq 1$ at each point $x$; see also \cite[\S9]{kunz:kahler}.
 Because of this result there are two natural notions of ``locally complete intersection morphisms''.
 The first is well-known in the case when $\pi: X\to Y$ is ``smoothable'': there exists a locally defined factorisation $X\to Z \to Y$, where $X/Z$ is a regular immersion and $Z/Y$ is formally smooth, i.e. the ideal of $X$ in $Z$ is locally defined by a regular sequence; this was further developed in \cite{avramov:lci} to general morphisms employing ``Cohen-factorisations'', proving that there is an alternative definition by the vanishing of certain Andr\'e-Quillen homology groups.
 We continue to call such morphisms locally complete intersection morphisms (l.c.i.), but we shall however have more use for a second possibility.
 Say that a dominant morphism $\pi : X\to Y$ is a {\it differential complete intersection} (d.c.i.) at a point $x$ if $\pdo \Omega_{X/Y,x}\leq 1$, and that $\pi$ is a d.c.i. if it is d.c.i. at each point $x$; we then also write $\pdo \Omega_{X/Y}\leq 1$.
 Let $x $ be a specialisation of a point $\xi$ in $X$.
 Since $\Omega_{X/Y,\xi}= \Oc_{X,\xi}\otimes_{\Oc_{X,x}}\Omega_{X/Y,x}$, it is evident that a morphism is a d.c.i. at $\xi$ if it is d.c.i. at $x$, hence it suffices to check the closed points in $X$ to see if a morphism is d.c.i.
 If the first syzygy of the quasi-coherent module $\Omega_{X/Y}$ is coherent it is clear that the set $\{x\in X \ \vert \ \pi \text{ is a d.c.i. at } x\}$ is open.
 Recall also that $\Omega_{X/Y,x}= \Omega_{\Oc_{X,x}/\Oc_{Y,\pi(x)}}$ (see \cite{kallstrom:preserve} for a proof not using the fact that $\Oc_{X,x}\to \Oc_{X,\xi}$ is etale), so d.c.i. is a property of the morphism of local rings $\Oc_{Y,\pi(x)}\to \Oc_{X,x}$.
-If $\pi$ is smoothable and l.c.i. at $x$ then it is l.c.i at $\xi$, but the proof of this assertion is not as immediate as for the d.c.i. property; for non-smoothable morphisms this localisation property for l.c.i. morphisms need not hold, see \cite[5.3, 5.12]{avramov:lci}. \begin{theorem}(Ferrand, Vasconcelos) Let $\pi : X/S\to Y/S $ be morphism locally of finite type.
-Consider the conditions for a point $x$ in $X$: \begin{enumerate}[label=(\theenumi),ref=(\theenumi)] \item $\pi$ is l.c.i. at $x$. \item $\pi$ is d.c.i. at $x$. \end{enumerate} If $X/Y$ is smooth at all associated points in $X$ then $(1)\Rightarrow (2)$.
-If $X/Y$ is generically smooth and $\pdo_{\Oc_{Y,\pi(x)}} \Oc_{X,x} <\infty$ then $(2)\Rightarrow (1)$. \end{theorem} \begin{remark} Kunz gives a part of the proof in the above relative situation \cite[Th.
-9.2]{kunz:kahler}, but it seems that the possibility of embedded points is overlooked (flatness is included in his definition of locally complete intersection, but this does not rule out this possibility). \end{remark} We record a situation where no embedded points are present in $X$, so the above smoothness conditions can be expressed more concretely as $X$ being geometrically reduced over the maximal points in $Y$.
-The proof is immediate. \begin{lemma} If $Y$ is Cohen-Macaulay and $X/Y$ is l.c.i., then $X$ is Cohen-Macaulay, and hence contains no embedded points. \end{lemma}
+If $\pi$ is smoothable and l.c.i. at $x$ then it is l.c.i at $\xi$, but the proof of this assertion is not as immediate as for the d.c.i. property; for non-smoothable morphisms this localisation property for l.c.i. morphisms need not hold, see \cite[5.3, 5.12]{avramov:lci}.